 Myojinyama

-You’ll notice so far I have listed one mountain for each of the five lakes, but I couldn’t help but mention Myojinyama on here as well.
+You’ll notice so far I have listed one mountain for each of the five lakes, but I couldn’t help but mention Myojinyama on here as well as a second option for Lake Yamanakako.
 I wouldn’t recommend it as a proper hike, as it’s quite a short 1.6km trail from the trailhead to the summit, but it came with one of my favourite views ever of Mt Fuji.
 The trailhead is best accessed by a car, as the public transport options are quite limited.

 Hakone area: Mt Kintoki